Russian Bombshell Anastasiya Kvitko Busts Out Of Itty Bitty Bikini

 Kvitko is well-known for her racy snaps, and has become quite a social media sensation because of them.
 The beauty seems comfortable in her own skin and does not seem to mind showing off her curves.

 Kvitko claims that those curves are all-natural, and that she has not undergone any plastic surgery.
-In an interview with Russian news agency Sputnik, the beauty said she was all about being natural.
+In an interview with Russian news agency Sputnik, she said she was all about being natural.

-“The only thing I put time into is sports, so I spend a lot of time in the gym,” the beauty said, adding that she works out her entire body.
+“The only thing I put time into is sports, so I spend a lot of time in the gym,” Kvitko explained, adding that she works out her entire body.

 She also told the publication that she had no plans to change anything about her body.